elasticjava/examples/Machine Learning/Business metrics recipes/twitter_trends/EXAMPLE.md

 ## View Results

-On completion of the job execution navigate to the explorer results view for the job.
+On completion of the job execution, navigate to the explorer results view for the job.
 Example anomalies are shown below.
-More specifically this shows the spike in #APM activity around the announcment of Elastic's opbeat acquisition.
+More specifically this shows the spike in #APM activity around the announcment of Elastic joining forces with Opbeat.
 Additional activity highlights the WebRTCSummit summit in Santa Clara.

 ![Example Explorer View for Twitter Trends](https://user-images.githubusercontent.com/12695796/27926793-8f104b84-6281-11e7-8a74-521613280290.png)